WebAssembly/interface-types/proposals/webidl-bindings/Explainer.md

 * for the Web IDL return value, how to destructure it into one or more WebAssembly values and/or the contents of linear memory.

-listed above for imports, but "in reverse".
+Conversely, an export binding describes how to create a Web IDL [Callback] value from a WebAssembly function by specifying the same kinds of things as an import binding, but "in reverse".

 One important property of the proposal is that there can be many bindings for a given Web IDL signature.
 This is important for several reasons: